sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 ## Scenarios

-SONiC DASH extends SONiC APIs and a related comprehensive set of object models described in both *documentation* and a *behavioral model* to describe Microsoft Azure’s networking services for the cloud.
+DASH extends SONiC APIs and a related comprehensive set of object models described in both *documentation* and a *behavioral model* to describe Microsoft Azure’s networking services for the cloud.
 The 7 initial services (in draft) describe this in more detail.
 We will also work with cloud and enterprise